romannurik/Sketch-ArtboardTricks/README.md

 Alternatively, just drop the `.sketchplugin` folder into your Sketch plugins folder (**Plugins > Manage Plugins > (settings gear) > Reveal Plugins Folder** to find it).

 # The Commands

-## Select Artboards Containing Selection

-Selects the artboard(s) that contain your selection.
-Useful if you want to select multiple artboards quickly (click and drag to select a bunch of layers, then run this script to select the container artboards).

 ## Rearrange Artboards Into Grid